linyijun/Blood-Transfusion-Assistive-System/README.md

 Y.X.L-Demo.gif is a small demo that introduces how to use our system</br>

 ### How to use
-Run python app.py directly in the terminal
+Run python app.py directly in the terminal</br>
 Open the index_b.html in the web page</br>
 Notice the port should keep the same</br>